-I am awash in the ocean, being thrown by each wave topped swell, keeping my head above water, gasping at air.
+The ocean engulfs me, tossing me with each wave-topped swell, as I struggle to keep my head above water and gasp for air.
 To the onlooker I am swimming with strength and determination, but inside I am drowning, and outside I am drowning

 Complex post-traumatic stress disorder (CPTSD) is a condition related to stress.
-Unlike PTSD, which usually relates to a single traumatic event or a specific duration of stress, CPTSD arises from chronic repeated or prolonged traumatic experiences “the syndrome that follows upon prolonged, repeated trauma” (Herman, 1992).
-Traumatic experiences can range from severe to relatively mild, where the person does not perceive any form of relief from the abuse; psychological, emotional, physical and/or financial abuse and neglect.
+Unlike PTSD, which usually relates to a single traumatic event or a specific duration of stress, CPTSD arises from chronic, repeated, or prolonged traumatic experiences—“the syndrome that follows prolonged, repeated trauma” (Herman, 1992).
+Traumatic experiences can range from severe to relatively mild, where the person does not perceive any form of relief from the abuse: psychological, emotional, physical and/or financial abuse and neglect.

-This could, for example occur in the face of growing up, working, or being in relationship with someone with strong narcissistic traits, where there will be a pattern of emotional and psychological manipulation, and possible physical and financial abuse.
-It could include repeated physical and emotional punishments, inappropriate sexual behaviour, bullying, verbal abuse, stonewalling, exclusion from social situations and many more.
+Such symptoms could, for example, occur in the face of growing up, working, or being in a relationship with someone with strong narcissistic traits, where there will be a pattern of emotional and psychological manipulation and possible physical and financial abuse.
+It could include repeated physical and emotional punishments; inappropriate sexual behaviour; bullying; verbal abuse; stonewalling; exclusion from social situations; and much more.

-CPTSD is listed in the ICD-11 but not as yet recognised in the DSM.
-Schwartz (2016) recognises a range of risk factors that may contribute to the development of CPTSD, this helps us to understand why two people can have a similar experience later in life, and develop quite different outcomes; she suggests, as does Gabor Mate (2022) developmental factors are key.
+CPTSD is listed in the ICD-11 but is not yet recognised in the DSM.
+Schwartz (2016) recognises a range of risk factors that may contribute to the development of CPTSD; this knowledge helps us understand why two people can have similar experiences later in life and develop quite different outcomes.
+She suggests, as does Gabor Mate (2022), developmental factors are key.

 C-PSTD is similar to post-traumatic stress disorder (PTSD), but with some additional symptoms.
-It is defined by the nature of its repeated and prolonged exposure to traumatic experiences, metaphorically like a 'water dripping on stone', gradually eroding the very nature of a persons sense of personality, Herman (1992) called this a 'corrosion of the personality' where the victimisation effects are born from a lack of safety.
-Symptoms have historically often been misdiagnosed for personality disorders, rather than recognising a persons inability to thrive in the world is as a result of abuse.
-CPTSD has some significant symptoms;
+It is defined by the nature of its repeated and prolonged exposure to traumatic experiences, metaphorically like 'water dripping on stone', gradually eroding the very nature of a person's sense of personality.
+Herman (1992) called the condition "corrosion of the personality," where the victimisation effects are born from a lack of safety.
+Symptoms have often been misdiagnosed as personality disorders, rather than recognising that a person's inability to thrive in the world results from abuse.
+CPTSD has some significant symptoms.

 - Emotional dysregulation: intense or unstable emotions, difficulty controlling emotions, and mood swings.